AmpRack/CFBack/readme.md

 <h2>Codify_Forum</h2>
 <hr/>
-<p>To use, Npm, Bower, and Grunt must be installed (Yeoman optional).
-Decompress libraries.zip, then add the /app/ folder.
+<p>Node.js, Bower, and Grunt are required.
+Due to folder-name length issues, the /node_modules/ folder is no longer included in libraries.zip.
+Please supply your own.
+Decompress libraries.zip, then add your /node_modules/ and the included /app/ folder.

 First, a quick rundown of each folder.</p>